pisatishivatmika/my-currency-calculator/README.md

 # my-currency-calculator
-An npm package for making currency conversions
+Built an npm package for making currency conversions